Reports To: County Manager/Social Worker Supervisor

 - Completes documentation including but not limited to Care and Services plans, needs assessments, and progress notes.

 - Ensures all needed paperwork and consents are completed for each client at time of entry.

 - Participates in agency committee as assigned.

 - Provides on-going orientation and training to staff as assigned.

 - Other duties as assigned by Supervisor

-- Master’s Degree in a discipline to be eligible to register with the BBS OR BA in social work, psychology, counselling or equivalent required with Minimum four years of experience working in a child welfare social services setting or with transition age youth with complex presentations including chronic trauma.
+- BA in social work, psychology, counselling or equivalent required with Minimum four years of experience working in a child welfare social services setting or with transition age youth with complex presentations including chronic trauma

 - Must be comfortable working in community settings.

-- Must have a car, a valid drivers license and auto insurance.
+- Must have a valid driver’s license ,a car and a valid auto insurance.